microsoft/OpenAIWorkshop/scenarios/prompt_engineering/03_Advanced_Concepts.md

 }
 ```

 Note that the output is not what we want here, but there hasn't been enough example to understand if the goal is to extract key entities or certain entities only.

 A few shots prompt will clarify this.

-Prompt (Few Shots):
+*Prompt:*
 ```
 Text: Fred is a serial entrepreneur.
 Co-founder and CEO of Platform.sh, he previously co-founded Commerce Guys, a leading Drupal ecommerce provider.
 His mission is to guarantee that as we continue on an ambitious journey to profoundly transform how cloud computing is used and perceived, we keep our feet well on the ground continuing the rapid growth we have enjoyed up until now.